-These drones can plant 40,000 trees in a month.
+These drones will plant 40,000 trees in a month.
 By 2028, they’ll have planted 1 billion

 When it begins work at a site, the startup first sends mapping drones to survey the area, using software to identify the best places to plant based on the soil and existing plants.
 Next, a swarm of drones begins precisely dropping seed pods, packed in a proprietary mix that the company says encourages the seeds to germinate weeks before they otherwise would have.
 The seed pods are also designed to store moisture, so the seedlings can survive even with months of drought.
 In some areas, such as hilly terrain or in mangrove forests, the drones use a pneumatic firing device that shoots seed pods deeper into the soil.
 “It allows you to get into trickier areas that human planters can’t,” Ahlstrom says.

 After planting, the company returns to track the progress of the seedlings.
-“Depending on the project, we’ll go back two months after, and then a year or two after, and then three to five years after, and make sure that these plans are actually growing to their full carbon sequestration potential,” she says.
+“Depending on the project, we’ll go back two months after, and then a year or two after, and then three to five years after” to make sure the trees are actually sequestering as much carbon as they planned, she says.
 “If we fall under a threshold plant goal of a certain number of trees, we’ll go back and ensure that we are hitting our goal.”
-Because the company chooses native species and uses its seed pods to protect the seeds from drought, the process doesn’t typically require work from humans to keep the seedlings alive; instead, the strategy is to plant a large number of trees and let some naturally survive, with some help from drones that spray nutrients at the ground after planting.
+Because the company chooses native species and uses its seed pods to protect the seeds from drought, the process doesn’t typically require work from humans to keep the seedlings alive; instead, the strategy is to plant a large number of trees and let some naturally survive.

-Each planting uses an average of eight different species.
+Each planting is using about four species, with a goal of eight.
 “We very much prioritize biodiversity, so we try to plant species that are native to the land as opposed to monocultures,” says Ahlstrom.
 “We work with local seed banks and also take into account that the different changes that climate change brings with temperature rise, anticipating what the climate will be like in five to eight years when these trees are much older and have grown to a more mature stage, and how that will affect them.”

 After launching the company in early 2019, the small team had a working prototype by the middle of the year and ran a pilot test in August, followed by larger tests in September and October.
-So far, Ahlstrom says, they’ve seen high rates of survival.
+So far, Ahlstrom says, they’ve seen high rates of survival in controlled studies, and are hoping to replicate those in real world settings.

 After the current planting near Toronto and another in British Columbia, the company will begin a restoration project in Hawaii later in the year, with plans to plant 300,000 trees there.
 It’s also planning tree-planting pilots in Australia, Colombia, and Malaysia.
 In some cases, funding comes from forestry companies, government contracts, or mining companies that are required to replant trees; in other cases, the startup plants trees for companies that offer tree-planting as a donation with the sale of products, or for landowners who can get a tax break, in some areas, for planting trees.
 “There’s a lot of philanthropy around it, and then also just a solid business model with a desperate need and demand to plant trees,” Ahlstrom says.

 To quickly plant around a trillion trees—a goal that some researchers have estimated could store more than 200 gigatons of carbon—Flash Forest argues that new technology is needed.
 In North America, trees need to grow 10-20 years before they efficiently store carbon, so to address climate change by midcentury, trees need to begin growing as quickly as possible now.
 “I think that drones are absolutely necessary to hit the kind of targets that we’re saying are necessary to achieve some of our carbon sequestration goals as a global society,” she says.
 “When you look at the potential for drones, we plant 10 times faster than humans.”